Humboldt-WI/blog/content/research/applied_predictive_modeling_19/blog_post_causal_KNN.md

 ### Comparison of Causal KNN and the Two-Model-Approach
 At this point, a distinction between the Causal KNN and the Two-Model-Approach has to be made, since both methods seem to be similar.
 According to Rzepakowski and Jaroszewicz (2012, 2), the idea behind the two model approach is to build two separate models, to estimate the treatment effect.
 One Model is trained, using the treatment, and the other one using the control data set.
 After building the two models, the treatment effect estimations are calculated by subtracting the predicted class probabilities of the control model from those of the treatment model.
 This yields at a direct estimation of the difference in the outcome, caused by the treatment.
 An advantage of the two model approach is that it can be applied with any classification model (Rzepakowski and Jaroszewicz, 2012).
 A possible problem that might arise with this approach, is that the uplift might be different from the class distributions.
 In this case, the both models focus on predicting the class, rather than the treatment effect.
 The Causal KNN ALgorithm also calculates the difference between the predicted outcomes of the treated and untreated observations in a data set.
 The number of observations that are taken into account, is limited by the KNN parameter K. Therefore, the Causal KNN algorithm itself can be possibly seen as a special case of the two model approach.
-An important aspect of the described method here, is the usage of the transformed outcome for the tuning of the causal KNN model.
-Since the combination of causal KNN and the transformed outcome allows to calculate the CATE estimations directly, it is not appropriate to completely assign this to the group of two model approaches.
+An important aspect of the described method here, is the usage of the transformed outcome for the tuning of the Causal KNN model.
+Since the combination of Causal KNN and the transformed outcome allows to calculate the CATE estimations directly, it is not appropriate to completely assign this to the group of two model approaches.
 According to Rzepakowski and Jaroszewicz (2012, 2), the two model approach is different from the direct estimation methods, since it focuses on predicting the outcome of the target variable to estimate the treatment effect, rather than predicting the treatment effect itself.
 As already shown above, the Causal KNN algorithm should be rather categorized as a direct estimation approach (Hitsch and Misra, 2018) and should therefore not be seen as a pure two model approach.

 To estimate a robust CATE, we would likely use all customers in the neighborhood.
 A high value for K increases the accounted neighborhood, while it decreases the similarity between the customers.
 Therefore, the estimation depends on the choice of K. To find an optimal value of K, we want to minimize the squared difference between $\hat{\tau}_K(x)$ and the transformed outcome $Y^*$.
 This is called the **Transformed Outcome Approach**, which will be described in the following.